lreyzin/website/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: # mathematics professor | theoretical computer scientist | machine learning researcher
+description: Professor of Mathematics, Statistics, & Computer Science | Director of Foundations of Data Science Institute

 profile:
   align: right
   image: lev.jpg
-  address: Professor of Mathematics, Statistics, and Computer Science
+  address:

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
-<b>Introduction</b> <br>
-I am an Professor in the Mathematics (MSCS) Department at UIC, where I am part of the MCS group.
-I also have a courtesy appointment in Computer Science, and I am part of TCS and TRIPODS efforts across both departments.
-My research interests span the theory and practice of machine learning, network and data science, and optimization.

-<b>Interests</b> <br>
-Outside of work, I like to ...
+I am a Professor of Mathematics, Statistics, and Computer Science and the Director of the Foundations of Data Science Institute at UIC.
+My research spans the theory and practice of machine learning.
+Prior to coming to UIC, I was a Simons Postdoctoral Fellow at Georgia Tech, and before that, an NSF CI-Fellow at Yahoo!
+Research.
+I received my Ph.D. on an NSF graduate research fellowship from Yale under Dana Angluin and my undergraduate degree from Princeton.
+I serve on the board of the Association for Algorithmic Learning Theory, as an Associate Editor of Ann.
+Math.
+Artif.
+Intell., and as an Editorial Board Reviewer for J. Mach.
+Learn.
+Res.
+Recently, I was program chair for ALT 2017 and ISAIM 2020.
+My work has earned awards at ICML, COLT, and AISTATS and has been funded by the National Science Foundation and the Department of Defense.